 How much does a funeral cost?

-The cost of a funeral might be daunting, but at Farewill you can arrange the perfect goodbye at an affordable price.
+The cost of a funeral might be daunting, but at Farewill you can arrange the perfect goodbye at a more affordable price.

 A funeral in the UK can cost up to £10,000 depending on the type of service you want.
 At an average of £5,000, a traditional burial is the most expensive option, while a direct cremation is the cheapest.